-- 3. Part of the revenues and expenses are allocated directly to the operative segments.
-Expenses, which relate to both segments, are allocated to the segments on a reasonable basis. - 4.
+- 3. Segment revenues and expenses include income and expenses arising from the operating activities of these segments, which are directly attributable to the operating segments as well as a pro-rata share of the Company's expenses in respect of all the segments, which can be allocated on a reasonable basis. - 4.
 The segment assets includes all the operation assets which the segment is using and contain especially accounts receivable trade and inventory.
 The segment liabilities includes all the operation liabilities which relate to the segment especially accounts payable trade and other. - 5.
-The company and subsidiaries revenues can also be classified geographically.
+The revenues of the Company and its subsidiaries can also be classified geographically.